carpentries/maintainer-onboarding/episodes/06-git-workflow.md

 Repeat but using a branch

-1. Make sure that your local version is up-to-date: `git pull origin gh-pages`
+1. Make sure that your local version is up-to-date: `git pull origin main`
 2. Create a new branch: `git checkout -b BRANCH_NAME` or `git switch -c BRANCH_NAME`
 3. Make changes, `add`, `commit`, and `push` the changes
 4. Create a PR